 - Random choice of one allele

-- It is only from the paternal allele that some imprinted genes are expressed, while others are expressed only from the maternal allele.
+- Human organisms are diploid in nature and all somatic cells have two copies of a genome derived from the mother and another from the father.
+In genomic imprinting however, it is only from the paternal allele that some imprinted genes are expressed, while others are expressed only from the maternal allele.

 - Same active allele is present in all cells in which a given gene is imprinted.
 This active allele is determined by the parent of origin of the allele.
 Genomic imprinting is also known as parent of origin imprinting.